-NZME has started drafting a Responsible Sourcing Policy, which will incorporate a set of minimum standards that suppliers must adhere to in order to do business with us.
-This will include human rights and labour standards that serve to reduce the risk of modern slavery practices.
-NZME intends to share this policy with key suppliers once drafted.
-In the course of engaging with key suppliers, NZME anticipates feedback from suppliers (together with the provision of further information concerning the suppliers' activities) and that this policy drafting process will continue in tandem with this supplier engagement to ensure it is fit for purpose.
+NZME has adopted a Responsible Sourcing Policy, which incorporates a set of minimum standards that suppliers are expected to comply with in order to do business with us.
+This includes human rights and labour standards that serve to reduce the risk of modern slavery practices.
+NZME intends to engage with key suppliers on the policy.
+In the course of engaging with key suppliers, NZME anticipates feedback from suppliers (together with the provision of further information concerning the suppliers' activities) and that the information gained from suppliers will inform future changes to this policy to ensure it is fit for purpose.